 Have fun together.

 Look for fun ideas for your family to take part in Thanksgiving weekend.
 Don’t just eat together and then scatter.
 Instead, consider a group game or a walk together.
 Your family may enjoy putting jigsaw puzzles together or going on a scavenger hunt.
-Look at pictures from the year or from past Thanksgivings.
+Look at pictures from the year or from past Thanksgiving.
 Spend time sharing stories and memories from the year.
 You may find this season more meaningful and less stressful if you find ways to focus on family and friends.

 Learn something new.